 - Aging.
 Degeneration of delicate inner ear structures occurs over time.

 - Loud noise.
 Exposure to loud sounds can damage the cells of your inner ear.
 Damage can occur with long-term exposure to loud noises, or from a short blast of noise, such as from a gunshot.

 - Heredity.
 Your genetic makeup may make you more susceptible to ear damage from sound or deterioration from aging.

 - Occupational noises.
 Jobs where loud noise is a regular part of the working environment, such as farming, construction or factory work, can lead to damage inside your ear.

 - Recreational noises.
-Exposure to explosive noises, such as from firearms and fireworks, can cause immediate, permanent hearing loss.
+Exposure to explosive noises, such as from firearms and jet engines, can cause immediate, permanent hearing loss.
 Other recreational activities with dangerously high noise levels include snowmobiling, motorcycling or listening to loud music.
-Personal music players, such as MP3 players, can cause lasting hearing loss if you turn the volume up high enough to mask the sound of other loud noises, such as those from a lawn mower.

 - Some medications.
 Drugs, such as the antibiotic gentamicin and certain chemotherapy drugs, can damage the inner ear.
 Temporary effects on your hearing — ringing in the ear (tinnitus) or hearing loss — can occur if you take very high doses of aspirin, other pain relievers, antimalarial drugs or loop diuretics.

 - Some illnesses.
 Diseases or illnesses that result in high fever, such as meningitis, may damage the cochlea